akbhinge/A-Comparative-Study-on-Data-Mining-Tools/README.md

 - Use d3.js to create visualizations of implementations of various tools.
 - Include implementation of more data mining tools in the case study/web interface.
 - Include complex examples in the comparative study
+- Create a new tab consisting of frequently asked questions to be added to the comparative study based on the feedback from the students

 --
 # By